wfd3/autosetup/README.md

 Packages are installed in the order they appear in the package file, however packages that have the 'start' or 'end' flags are installed first and last respectively in the order they appear in the file.
 Packages that have neither of these flags are installed after 'start' packages but before 'end' packages.

-Each package is installed in it's entirety and `autosetup` will halt on any errors encountered in the process.
+Each package is installed in it's entirety and `autosetup` will halt on any errors encountered in the process if `--stop_on_errors` is set.
 For each package, installation process proceeds as follows:
 1. If the package has a new APT package repository or a new entry in `/etc/apt.d/sources.list.d/`, add it
 3. If the package has a preinstall script, run it
 4. If the package needs to download any packages directly, do so.